How To Apply

 1. contact details for 3 references, one of whom should be a recent academic supervisor

 3. A personal statement, one side of approximately 500 words.
-We provide a Statement of Purpose instructions link here which also requests that you identify possible reviewers for your application.
+We provide a Statement of Purpose instructions link here which also requests that you identify possible reviewers for your application (this is outside the 500 word count).
 Make sure you include your preferred research stream and topic area in your personal statement and include the names of at least two academics, not your proposed supervisor, who would be appropriate to review your application.
 You can find suitable reveiwers on the supervisor page or departmental websites.

 complete information on these materials is available here on the Graduate Admissions course page